Vatinius/cs3219-ay2526s1-project-g05/README.md

 ```bash
 docker-compose -f docker-compose-local.yml up -d
 ```
-- This sets up only MongoDB, for now
+- This sets up only MongoDB, for now.

 # AI Use Summary

-Tools: ChatGPT (GPT‑5 Thinking), GitHub Copilot Prohibited phases avoided: requirements elicitation; architecture/design decisions.
+Tools Used: ChatGPT (GPT‑5 Thinking), GitHub Copilot
-Allowed uses:

-- Generated JSDoc comment headers for type definitions for Swagger Docs

-Verification: All AI outputs reviewed, edited, and tested by the authors.
-Prompts/Key Exchanges: See /ai/usage-log.md at the end of this segment.
+In general, AI tools were used to:
+- Generate boilerplate code for backend Express server.
+- Auto-complete functions the author was already programming.
+- Debug programming errors as they came up.
+- Suggest implementation approaches on how to incoporate different technolgies to the codebase.